Beloved, do not be surprised at the fiery ordeal that is taking place among you to test you, as though something strange were happening to you.

 1 Peter 4:12

-Saturday morning a friend and I texted back and forth about the various horrific things happening in our country: about immigration detention centers, unaccompanied minors traveling across entire countries to relative safety to meet broken policy and hateful rhetoric, about emboldened white supremacists, and the level of discourse in local politics, a direct result of our chief executive’s influence.
+A friend and I texted back and forth about the various horrific things happening in our country: about immigration detention centers owned by private prison companies, unaccompanied minors traveling across entire countries to relative safety to meet broken policy and hateful rhetoric, about emboldened white supremacists, and the level of discourse in local politics, a direct result of our chief executive’s influence.

 I’m not necessarily mad at Trump, I wrote.
 This is Trump.
 This is who he is.
 I’m really, truly upset with the people who put him in office.
 Why would they do this to their fellow Americans?
 To all the people of this world?